SuperCowPrime/Audio-Steganography/README.md

 ### Step 1 — Chaotic Encryption (3 layers)

-Before embedding, the payload is encrypted using three chaotic maps applied in sequence:
+Before embedding, the payload is encrypted using three chaotic maps in sequence:

 | Map | What it does |
 |-----|-------------|